GokayToga/Aviation-Database/README.md

 # Aviation-Database
-This is a web app project for Aviation Database Management that uses SQL -- The web app implemantation : https://github.com/sarparslan/JavaFx
+This is a web app project for Aviation Database Management "International Internal Airline Database" that uses SQL -- The web app implemantation : https://github.com/sarparslan/JavaFx